-The Calgary Renegades Water Polo Club was founded by John Csikos in 1985 and made the Repsol Centre (formerly Talisman Centre & Lindsay Park) it's home.
+The Calgary Renegades Water Polo Club was founded by John Csikos in 1985 and made the MNP Community & Sport Centre (formerly Repsol Sport Centre) it's home.

 At this time the boys Torpedo Water Polo Club was flourishing, keeping a vague resemblance of the roots laid down in 1971 by Ivan Somlai, past aquatic director, of the now defunct Central YMCA.
 By 1992 the Torpedoes and Renegades WPC's merged.

 The Calgary Renegades Water Polo Club had their first viable age-group women's water polo team by 1990.

 In 2003, the Calgary Renegades Water Polo Club split into two groups - as we know it today: The Calgary Renegades Water Polo Club (female athletes) and the Calgary Torpedoes Water Polo Club (male athletes).

 Atom aged kids (under 12) became increasing organized and better coached in the late 1990's and early 2000's.
 By 2003, the CMWPL (Calgary Minor Water Polo League) was also formed to provide water polo for the atom aged athletes (under the age of 12) .
 Two new atom clubs formed: Calgary Farmers and Calgary Lion Cubs under the umbrella of Calgary Water Polo and supported by both the Renegades and Torpedo clubs.

 In the late 1990's, Calgary became the national training centre for the men's Canadian National Team and is now home to the Calgary National Legacy Centre.
 This program runs all year long, and its members, which includes current and aspiring National Team athletes train out of the MNP Community & Sport Centre.
 The Legacy Centre provides a presence and inspiration to water polo athletes & enthusiasts in Calgary.